MayamaTakeshi/redmine_rt/README.md

   curl -v -x '' -u YOUR_API_TOKEN:fake -X POST -H 'Content-Type: application/json' http://REDMINE_IP_PORT/channels/sales/post_msg.json -d '{"msg": {"event": "customer_arrived"}}'

+Also, remember to logout and login once after these changes otherwise the redmine_rt features might not work.

 There is a companion webextension that adds some extra features (but you need to implement an app to publish messages):